 These abbreviations denote explosive (EX) and toxic gases (TOX) as well as oxygen (OX).

 Explosion-proof in this case means that devices may be used and operated in potentially explosive atmospheres.
-Many GfG devices have this so-called ATEX certification.
-They have the required safety and cannot trigger the ignition of hazardous air-gas mixtures in potentially explosive atmospheres.
+Many GfG devices are ATEX certified, which means they meet the necessary safety requirements and cannot trigger the ignition of hazardous air-gas mixtures in potentially explosive atmospheres.

 The International Protection class (IP; also Ingress Protection) indicates how securely the equipment is protected against the ingress of solid foreign bodies and water.
-IP is indicated followed by 2 digits.
-The first digit (0-6) stands for the degree of protection against solid bodies and the second digit (0-9) for the degree of protection against the ingress of water.
+It is specified as "IP" followed by two digits.
+The first digit (0-6) indicates the degree of protection against solid bodies and the second digit (0-9) the degree of protection against the ingress of water.
 The higher the digits, the higher the protection.

 Adjustments of the zero point and the sensitivity of the gas detector / sensor with a known zero gas or test gas.

-- the device can continue to operate within the permissible deviation from the setpoint
+- the device can continue to operate within the permissible deviation from the set value

 - the device must be adjusted